Pool Alarm

 No one is drown-proof, and drowning doesn’t discriminate.
 Most people don’t know how quickly or silently drowning can occur in less than 20 seconds!
 Educate yourself on this preventable tragedy so next time someone tells you about another tragic story, tell them, “no worries.”

 We can’t fully understand the magnitude of drowning incidents across North America because there is no centralized database.
-The US Centers for Disease Control gathers data on a best-efforts basis, and non-profit organizations like International Lifesaving Federation (ILF) extrapolate their findings based on incomplete statistics.
-There is no standard to attribute deaths by drowning; hospitals, first responders, and county health authorities such as coroners use individual judgment in interpreting an accident according to the specific case at hand.
+The US Centers for Disease Control gathers data on a best-efforts basis, and non-profit organizations like the International Lifesaving Federation (ILF) extrapolate their findings based on incomplete statistics.
+There is no standard for attributing deaths by drowning; hospitals, first responders, and county health authorities such as coroners use individual judgment in interpreting an accident according to the specific case at hand.

 WORLDWIDE DROWNING STATISTICS